turbobytes/dummyorigin/README.md

 2. It looks at querystrings and sets headers using key as header name and value as header value. so `?foo=bar` would become `Foo: bar`.
 Header names are canonicalized as per `net/http`
 3. It adds response header `X-Tb-Time` with current time.
 This is done because most proxies override the `Date` header.
 4. [http.ServeFile](https://golang.org/pkg/net/http/#ServeFile).
 404 if resource is missing, 301 to `/` for index.html. `http.ServeFile` might decide to overwrite some headers set in step 2
 5. [gziphandler.GzipHandler](https://godoc.org/github.com/NYTimes/gziphandler#GzipHandler) from package `github.com/nytimes/gziphandler` handles gzip.
-TODO: #3, this needs some work.
 6. The request and response details are written to console and optionally to [loggly](https://www.loggly.com/) if `LOGGLY_TOKEN` environment variable is set.